rdgao/rdgao.github.io/_posts/2014-09-08-3-essential-apps-for-backpacking.md

 ---
-title: 3 Essential Apps for Backpacking Europe (and more)
+title: '3 Essential Apps for Backpacking Europe (and more)'
-categories:
-- Europe2014
-tags: []
+tags: [Travels]
 status: publish
 type: post
 published: true
-meta: {}
+categories: []
+header:
+  overlay_image: /assets/images/blog/default_header.jpg
+  overlay_filter: rgba(0,0,0,0.2)
+  #teaser: /assets/images/blog/default_header.jpg

+#excerpt: ""
 ---
 This post is exactly as the title says: 3 tremendously helpful apps (plus a few honorable mentions) that I used on a daily basis throughout my journey in Europe.
 I'm writing about this because I'm yet again procrastinating on my